it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/System_Integrity_Requirements.md

 Utilize a Security Content Automation Protocol (SCAP) compliant or equivalent configuration monitoring system to verify all security configuration elements, catalog approved exceptions, and alert when unauthorized changes occur.

-> This prevents accidental misconfiguration and allows election technology providers the ability to prove the component has been properly and securely configured.
+> This prevents accidental misconfiguration and allows RTPs the ability to prove the component has been properly and securely configured.

 > Reference: CIS Security Best Practices for Non-Voting Election Technology 2.1.4